 Lesson 6: The purpose of insurance is simply to transfer risk—this is your defensive game plan.
 There are seven basic insurances you actually need.
 Click on each item to get the details.

 Lesson 7: Investing doesn’t have to be complicated.
 Use the KISS rule: Keep It Simple, Stupid.
 Never invest in things you don’t understand.
 The best way to build wealth is slowly and consistently over time.
-Chris Hogan gives us a great review here of retirement planning in his Investing 101.
+Dave has a plan here you can follow.

 Lesson 8: A house is the largest financial investment you will ever make.
 Here’s your home-buying plan: a 15-year fixed-rate mortgage with at least a 20% down payment, and monthly payments of no more than 25% of your take-home pay.
 When you pay off your home, you’re 100% debt-free!
 Home is where the heart is!
 But if you're not careful, expensive mortgage payments can make home where the stress is.
 Keep your budget sane by following these home-buying guidelines: